claykaufmann/portfoliojs/README.md

-# Portfolio withh NextJS
+# Personal Portfolio

-This is my overall portfolio website made with NextJS.
-When finished, it will house my coding portfolio, and coding portfolio, as well as a Blog, and other things I find interesting.
+This is my portfolio website.
+It is currently in early stages of development.
+Upon completion, it will house my photography portfolio, as well as my coding portfolio.
+It is being developed using NextJS, along with SCSS for the front end.